HomyeeKing/help-translate/README_EN.md

  git clone git@github.com:HomyeeKing/chrome-extension_zoom.git
 ```
 then follow the steps:
-- open the `Manage the extension`（keep the develop mode on）
+- Open the Extension Management page by navigating to [chrome://extensions](chrome://extensions)（keep the developer mode on）
-- click `upload unpackaged extension`
+- click `LOAD UNPACKAGED`
 - select the local dir what u just clone from the git
 - turn on the extension, it should work now